NOTE: This page has descriptions and details about each camp, for dates and schedule please see Schedule page - thank you!

 Director Spencer Bolejack has been leading groups in wilderness excursions since 1992 and knows the western North Carolina mountains like few others.

-This year we have a day camp for younger students (4+) who are interested in our topics of study but aren't quite ready for overnights!
 Since our regular sessions are all overnights, we recommend students be at least 8 years old.
 Basic programs accept students up to age 17.
 Advanced classes (SCII) are available upon request to anyone with an appropriate background and experience with a target age of 12-17.
 Generally students with a minimum of three Scout Camp basics under their belt are ready to take on SCII.
-We also have two adult programs available this summer, Adult Scout and Sparta.
+We also have adult programs available this summer, Adult Survival and Sparta.

 All Scout Camp dates are listed on our SCHEDULE page, scroll down to find the camp you are interested in.